NTBBloodbath/doom-one.nvim/README.md

 This colorscheme is ported from [doom-emacs' doom-one].

 ## Notices
+- `2022-08-08`: doom-one is now using Neovim global variables for configurations again.
+  It is using the same configuration options, see [Install](#install).
 - `2021-10-05`: doom-one configurations are now defined in a `setup` function, see [Install](#install) to know the valid setup options.
 - `2021-06-16`: since the colorscheme is now 100% lua, your neovim must include